-At first I though this was a gimmick since, for the last decade, it's seemed like the Italians have been trying to get balsamic vinegar injected into every food in sight.
+At first I thought this was a gimmick since, for the last decade, it's seems like Italians have been trying to inject balsamic vinegar into every food in sight.
 Turns out this invasion is an excellent innovation.
-It kind of makes sense since cooked grape must-the base of balsamic vinegar-was traditionally a sweetner in Italy.
+And it kind of makes sense since cooked grape must—the base of balsamic vinegar—was traditionally a sweetner in Italy.

 "The perfect panettone"